richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

   * **travelmate** _and_
-  * **luci-app-travelmate** This packages allow a router to act as a Wifi repeater by making a wireless "uplink" to an existing network
+  * **luci-app-travelmate** This packages allow a router to act as a Wifi repeater by making a wireless "uplink" to an existing Wi-Fi network.
-    Even if there's no Ethernet connection for the spare routers's WAN port, you can use the wireless uplink to download additional packages.
+    Even if there's no Ethernet available for the spare routers's WAN port, you can use the wireless uplink to make the connection and download additional packages.

 ## Modifications